verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     * ``<file.pads>``: A path to a file listing the desired location of each I/O block in the netlist.

     This pad location file is in the same format as a :ref:`normal placement file <vpr_place_file>`, but only specifies the locations of I/O pads, rather than the locations of all blocks.
+    Work in progress is updating it to allow the placement of any clustered block to be constrained.

     **Default:** ``free``.